A personal licence authorises a specified person to supply alcohol or allow the supply of alcohol at a premises which has a valid premises licence.

 You must apply to the licensing authority for the area where you live, not the licensing authority in the area where you work.

-Download an application form from gov.uk.
+Download an application form from gov.uk (external website).
 Return your completed application form to us, along with:

 Post your application form, supporting documents and application fee to: Licensing Section, Denbighshire County Council, PO Box 62, Ruthin, Denbighshire LL15 9AZ.